editacs/tamplete/README.md

-# CoderBitesTamplete
+# Cosco Roofing Website
-This is a responsive (mobile/desktop) and light-weight HTML/CSS/JS template for building projects or personal websites.
-If your website does not require complex user interactions, This project is a simple design for building interactive website.
+This is a responsive (mobile/desktop) and light-weight HTML/CSS/JS website.
+This project is a simple design for building interactive website.

 How to download this template: